 - 4. What is also amazing about their offerings is that they have ancestral blends for ground meats, which contain both liver and heart, providing nose to tail nutrition and making it an even more nutrient dense food.
 Their ancestral ground beef is the best tasting (and selling) of the ancestral blends if you decide to go that route.

 - 1. I typically obtain raw dairy from the farmers market or my underground raw dairy ring (you read that correctly).
 If you have not seen my raw dairy deals, follow along on my instagram highlight.

 - 2. When I am in the northeast, I get my raw dairy from Dutch Meadows Farms.
 They are lovely Mennonites who deliver their farm fresh goods to a location near you in the tristate area.
 Click here for a discount link on your first purchase with Dutch Meadows.

-- 3. If you are in California, Washington, New Mexico, Utah, South Carolina, New Hampshire, Pennsylvania, Connecticut, or Maine, you can actually purchase raw milk in retail stores – raw dairy from Raw Farm is my recommendation.
+- 3. If you are in California, Washington, New Mexico, Utah, South Carolina, New Hampshire, Pennsylvania, Connecticut, or Maine, you can actually purchase raw milk in retail stores – raw dairy from Raw Farm by Organic Pastures is my recommendation.

-- 4. When I run out of raw dairy, I resort to Organic Valley Grassmilk 100% Grass Fed Whole Milk or Maple Hill Creamery 100% Grass Fed Whole Milk → these are the top 2 brands I trust when buying grass fed pasteurized milk.
+- 4. When I run out of raw dairy, I resort to Alexandre Organic Whole Milk, Organic Valley Grassmilk 100% Grass Fed Whole Milk or Maple Hill Creamery 100% Grass Fed Whole Milk → these are the top 3 brands I trust when buying grass fed pasteurized milk.